Magnetic-Field Induced Deformation in Hybrid Stars: Results and Discussion

 With increasing magnetic dipole moment, the mass and radius of entire stellar sequences increase.
-For $\mu = 5\times 10^{31}$ Am$^2$, which corresponds to a magnetic field of 3 $\times$ 10$^{17}$ G in the center of the maximum-mass star, the radius of low/intermediate-mass stars obtained using the LORENE library differs significantly from the radius obtained from TOV, $0.6$ km for the canonical mass when compared with $0.1$ km for the maximum mass.
-Note that the radius shown in the left panel of Fig.~\ref{figmr130} is the equatorial one, and under the influence of strong poloidal magnetic fields, stars become oblate.
+For $\mu = 5\times 10^{31}$ Am$^2$, which corresponds to a magnetic field of 3 $\times$ 10$^{17}$ G in the center of the maximum-mass star, the equatorial radius of low-/intermediate-mass stars obtained using the LORENE library differs significantly from the radius obtained from TOV, $0.6$ km for the canonical mass when compared with $0.1$ km for the maximum mass.
 For $\mu$ = 2 $\times$ 10$^{32}$ Am$^2$, which corresponds to a magnetic field of 1.2 $\times$ 10$^{18}$ G in the center of the maximum-mass star, both the radius and mass of all stars from the sequence obtained using LORENE differ significantly from the values obtained from TOV.
-The difference is $0.7$ km for the canonical mass and $-0.2$ km for the maximum mass (with the minus meaning that now TOV gives the larger radius).
-In the case of TOV, because of the required spherical symmetry, the absence of the Lorentz force does not enlarge the equator of less massive stars that possess a more soft EoS, instead the excess magnetic energy that would deform the star is added to the mass, which becomes unphysically large.
+The difference (when compared to the equatorial radius) is $0.7$ km for the canonical mass and $-0.2$ km for the maximum mass (with the minus meaning that now TOV gives the larger radius).
+In the case of TOV, because of the required spherical symmetry, the absence of the Lorentz force does not enlarge the equator of less massive stars that possess a softer EoS, instead, the excess magnetic energy that would deform the star is added to the mass, which becomes unphysically large.
+For the results with the LORENE library, we can see that at the maximum mass of the star, the equatorial and the polar radius almost overlap each other, indicating almost no deformation of the star.